 Since 1964, the Hurricane Island Outward Bound School has worked diligently to achieve and maintain an excellent safety record.
 Most HIOBS programs take place in backcountry environments, which present different types of hazards from those with which our students are already familiar.
 Remote wilderness settings may be hours or even days away from emergency medical care.
-Students are expected to be prepared for a rigorous wilderness experience, motivated and able to be active and engaged all day.
+Students are expected to be prepared for a rigorous wilderness experience, motivated and able to be active, aware and engaged all day.
 Many people of varying abilities and histories have safely and successfully completed Outward Bound courses.
 Please ask your Course Advisor about any concerns you may have, or see our Essential Eligibility Criteria.

 Risk and uncertainty are central to adventure and personal growth.
 Our approach is to systematically identify, assess and mitigate hazards, while at the same time providing real challenges to our students.